Brachidontes pharaonis: Habitat

 Brachidontes pharaonis is found on rocky substrates and man made structures in the intertidal zone.
 They appear to be able to tolerate wide temperature variations in their invasive Mediterranean range, but low winter temperatures may inhibit their physiology.
 In the cooler waters of the western Mediterranean, B. pharaonis is restricted to habitats with higher temperatures and salinities, where it establishes dense mussel beds on hard substrates, especially where it is sheltered from waves.

 Distribution

 Native

 Brachidontes pharaonis is native only to the Red Sea and adjacent Indian Ocean (see Taxonomy).

 Invasive

-Brachidontes pharaonis was first recorded in the Mediterranean Sea in 1876 off Port Said in Egypt, reaching Lebanon and Palestine by the 1930s; Sicily by 1971; Greece by 1979; Syria and Turkey by 1985, Rhodes by 1989, Cyprus by 1996, and the northern Adriatic coast of Croatia by 1997.
+Brachidontes pharaonis was first recorded in the Mediterranean Sea in 1876 off Port Said in Egypt, reaching Lebanon, Israel and Palestine by the 1930s; Sicily by 1971; Greece by 1979; Syria and Turkey by 1985, Rhodes by 1989, Cyprus by 1996, and the northern Adriatic coast of Croatia by 1997.

 The populations in the Levantine Sea most likely arose from larvae that entered the Mediterranean through the Suez Canal.
 This is thought to be the earliest example of a Lessepsian migration.
 The colonisation of the central Mediterranean is probably due to transportation by ships.